huaweicloud/terraform-provider-hcs/docs/resources/lts_stream.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the log stream resource.
 If omitted, the provider-level region will be used.

   Changing this creates a new log stream resource.

 * `group_id` - (Required, String, ForceNew) Specifies the ID of a created log group.

-Changing this parameter will create a new resource.
+  Changing this creates a new log stream resource.

 * `stream_name` - (Required, String, ForceNew) Specifies the log stream name.

-Changing this parameter will create a new resource.
+  Changing this creates a new log stream resource.

-* `ttl_in_days` - (Optional, Int, ForceNew) Specifies the log expiration time(days), value range: 1-7.
+* `ttl_in_days` - (Optional, Int, ForceNew) Specifies the log expiration time(days), the valid value is range from `1` to `7`.
 If not specified, it will inherit the log group setting.

-Changing this parameter will create a new resource.
+  Changing this creates a new log stream resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID.

   Changing this parameter will create a new resource.

 ## Attribute Reference